alberefe/what_weather/README.md

-Currently working on testing + logging.
+Currently working on testing + logging + better exception and error handling.
+Parked for the moment while I finish my degree.

 # What Weather
 ---